 The overall process of investing is simple: Buy – Hold – Sell.
 Unless you’re a buy-and-forget investor, it makes sense to periodically check on the difference between the price of your investment and your estimation of its intrinsic value.

 One small complication in this process is the fact that the intrinsic value of every company changes over time.
-It’s hard enough coming to a sensible estimate of value and it may be even harder to estimate value once you actually own a company’s shares because behavioural economists tell us that we are more likely to value things more highly once we own them.
+It’s hard enough to come to a sensible estimate of value, and it may be even harder to estimate value once you actually own a company’s shares because behavioural economists tell us that we are more likely to value things more highly once we own them.